LeeT27/scatterV/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/22387364-5652-4ba4-980d-d7fb6f12d4c1" />

 It worked! :) x3 successfully has the value 0x0002 at the end of the program.
-I forgot to append the LSFR signal, but the register is successfully outputting pseudorandom numbers every clock cycle.
+I forgot to append the LSFR signal, but the register is correctly outputting pseudorandom numbers every clock cycle.

 ### Testing #2
 Here is a second program that squares a random number between 1 and 8 and stores the value into x3